jadpole/jadpole.github.io/_posts/2015-07-28-typechecked-matrix.md

 ```

 Here, I kept the type of `self` in order to clearly illustrate the role of the
-matrix size in the operation.
+matrix's size in the operation.
 By relying once again on the `new_map` function,
 we get the following definition for matrix multiplication:

 ```rust